Non-Stationary Inventory Control with Lead Times: Related Literature

 \paragraph{Inventory Control with Non-Stationary Demand.} Early work on inventory control under non-stationarity assumes that the demand process follows a specific parametric form, such as Markovian or autoregressive processes \citep{sethi1997optimality,graves1999single,treharne2002adaptive}.
 A complementary stream adopts forecast-based frameworks, which serially apply time-series estimation techniques to inform subsequent replenishment decisions \citep{cao2019quantile,ren2024data}.
 These studies emphasize the tight interaction between demand forecasting methods and inventory control, showing how forecast bias, uncertainty, and model misspecification propagate into replenishment decisions under evolving demand patterns \citep{strijbosch2011interaction,goltsos2022inventory,babai2025fifty}.
 Recent contributions extend this using supervised and deep reinforcement learning methods to adapt policies directly from demand forecasts or other contextual information \citep{dehaybe2024deep,temizoz2025zero}.
 Our work contributes to the literature on fully data-driven, non-parametric methods with performance guarantees.

-{\em Repeated Newsvendor Problem.}\; The repeated newsvendor problem has been extensively studied as a benchmark for data-driven inventory control.
-Under stationary demand and lost-sales with zero lead time, \citet{huh2009asymptotic,besbes2013implications} establish regret bounds of order $\sqrt{T}$, which improve to logarithmic rates under the assumption that the demand distribution has a continuous density uniformly bounded away from zero.
-Moving to non-stationary demand, \citet{keskin2023nonstationary} study continuous demand whose mean varies over time and is constrained by a quadratic variation budget $B$, and establish a regret lower bound of $\Omega(\sqrt{BT})$.
-Allowing for both gradual changes and abrupt demand shifts, \citet{chen2025learning} derive lower bounds of order $\Omega(V^{1/3}T^{2/3})$ and $\Omega(\sqrt{ST})$, even for settings with uncensored demand.
-Note that the newsvendor problem can be viewed as a bandit problem without state dynamics, unlike the problems we study.

-{\em Multi-Period Inventory Control.}\; Beyond single-period settings, models with inventory carry-over have been studied extensively under stationary demand \citep{huh2009asymptotic,huh2011adaptive,yuan2021marrying,ban2020confidence,chen2024learning}.
+Inventory control models have been studied extensively under stationary demand \citep{huh2009asymptotic,huh2011adaptive,ban2020confidence,yuan2021marrying,chen2024learning,xie2026deepstock}.
 In lost-sales models with either censored or uncensored demand, \citet{zhang2020closing} show that the static regret is lower bounded as $\Omega(\sqrt{T})$.
 Building on the stochastic convex optimization algorithm of \cite{agarwal2011stochastic}, \cite{agrawal2022learning} propose an online algorithm for lost-sales settings with a deterministic lead time~$L$ that achieves static regret ${\tilde{O}((L+1)U\sqrt{T})}$, where $U$ is an upper bound on the optimal base-stock level.
-Notably, unlike RL-based approaches, this rate grows linearly with the lead time.
+Notably, unlike general RL-based approaches, this rate grows only linearly with the lead time.

+Several works leverage the specific inventory feedback structures to improve learning efficiency. \citet{yuan2021marrying} utilize the one-sided feedback structure under censored demand to integrate stochastic gradient descent with bandit algorithms, while \citet{gong2020provably,gong2024bandits} apply these information structures to customize $Q$-learning for episodic and unknown cyclic demand patterns. \citet{chen2025managing} demonstrate that this information-sharing property remains valid even in systems with stochastic product returns. \citet{zhang2025information} provide a unifying framework for these concepts by formalizing information-ordered policies.
+Our work builds on this line of research.
+We use counterfactual policy evaluation and ordered feedback as algorithmic primitives, and focus on how these can be combined with change point detection to learn base-stock policies under unknown, piecewise stationary demand.